Shenyang Liaoning, China Travel Guide

 Most hotels supply Wi-Fi, but connectivity speeds and access to international websites can vary.
 A VPN is often recommended.

-Larger hotels often have English-speaking employees and concierge services that can help with local information and bookings.
+Larger hotels often have English-speaking employees and personal assistance services that can help with area information and bookings.

 Newer hotels generally feature better accessibility options.
-It is wise to ask directly properties regarding specific needs.
+You should ask directly properties regarding specific needs.

 China uses Type A, C, and I outlets.
 Many hotels have international adapters, but carrying your own is recommended.

-Many mid-range to luxury hotels have on-site dining, gyms, and pools.
+Lots of mid-priced-range to luxury hotels have on-site dining, gyms, and swimming pools.
 These amenities enhance your stay.

 Hotels often provide services helpful for international visitors.

-Smaller local guesthouses can present a more authentic, community-driven experience, though English services might be limited.
+Smaller local guesthouses can provide a more authentic, community-driven experience, though English services might be limited.

 International hotel chains usually uphold global standards for service, comfort, and amenities, offering a familiar experience.

-Some local hotels, especially boutique ones, might blend modern comforts with traditional Chinese design elements.
+Some local hotels, especially boutique ones, might blend modern comforts with conventional Chinese design elements.